Deepayan03/Chat-Application/README.md

 9. Contributing
     Contributions are welcome!
+10. UI
+    You can open the client folder to see the UI of the application I have updated the readme file over there as well
 ## My message
    If you are viewing this repository then my message to you is that if you find any bugs/errors/potential threats please feel free to reachout and inform me about that :
    My name: Deepayan Mukhopadhyay